MCN October 18th, 2017 - Sportsbike of the Year

-In April 5th MCN, the new Honda Fireblade SP has just come out top.
+In April, MCN reviewed the new Honda Fireblade SP and it came out top.
+In every subsequent group test, it has come out on top.
+Now, in October's MCN, it's just been crowned Sportsbike of the year.
 Having ridden it, we're not surprised.

 Better in every way than the Fireblade before it, the new Blade has just about re-writing the rule book again.
 It doesn't have the most power in the segment, but the new light weight and improved aerodynamics means it's still just about the fastest bike once you're moving - destroying more powerful bikes in the 40-120mph timed sections.